KhuzaimaAwan47/Pr0j3ctFr33IDM/README.md

 ###   Activation:
 _________________________________

+ - Download the zip file and after extracting run the "IAS_0.8_ByKhuzaimaAwan" file as administrator privileges.

  - This script applies the registry lock method to activate the Internet Download Manager (IDM).

  - This method requires Internet at the time of activation.